Boettcher-Lab/cPrime/README.md

 - code to select pegRNAs from PrimeDesign output
 - fast and easy to use pipeline for read counting that contain variants introduced by prime editing

-## ℹ️ Overview
-This repository is structured in two sections:
-- ex27_screen
+## 📁 ex27_screen

-  -> contains code and associated data to reproduce results of the intial exon 27 screen of the NF1 gene
+-> find code and associated data to reproduce results of the initial exon 27 screen of the NF1 gene
-- multi_exon_screen

-  -> contains code and associated data to reproduce results of the multi exon screen of the NF1 gene

-## ex27_screen

 ### Count_edits_in_fastq
 Contains Bash and Python scripts to count edits in FASTQ files.